How can physiotherapy help sciatica in pregnancy?

 This is absolutely not written to substitute medical advice and it is always important to see a qualified health care professional for a formal diagnosis.
 If any of the exercises cause pain during or after the exercise, discontinue and consult a physiotherapist.

 If you would like to get in touch with Katie at First Line Physio please visit their site for more information:

 Photographs are everything

 Growing and carrying your baby for 9 months shows us just how resilient we are and what our bodies are capable of.

-A memorable newborn shoot is a beautiful way to celebrate life with your new baby.
-Capturing your baby so new and tiny.
+A memorable newborn shoot is a beautiful way to celebrate the beginning of your new life with your newbirn baby.
+Capturing your baby so dinky and new.

-Their first few weeks of birth is pretty amazing and will become a foggy memory.
+Their first few weeks from birth is pretty amazing, but sadly becomes a foggy memory.
 That is why photographs are everything when it comes to our family’s story.

-For more information on my newborn shoot click HERE.
+For more information on my newborn shoots please click HERE.